28 W. Central Blvd., Suite 260

 From 1998 to 2000, Oscar served as the chief lobbyist for Orange County Chairman Mel Martinez.
 In 2000, when President Bush asked Chairman Martinez to serve as U.S. Department of Housing and Urban Development (HUD) Secretary, Oscar moved to Washington, DC.
 As an integral part of Secretary Martinez’s senior staff, Oscar managed the Congressional office and later was promoted to Deputy Chief of Staff.
 Oscar specialized in the appropriations process and negotiated the passage of $75 million for the Administration’s American Dream Downpayment Initiative.
 Returning to Florida was important to Oscar, and in 2003, he was offered a position as Chief of Staff and Assistant Secretary at the Department of Community Affairs (DCA).
 During Oscar’s tenure at DCA, he directed passage of the landmark Wekiva Parkway and Protection Act legislation and had a key role in the passage of the first overhaul to the state’s growth management laws in 20 years.

 For almost a decade, Oscar has represented hundreds of businesses at the local and state level of Florida government, specializing in government budgets/appropriations, procurement, and land use matters.
-Oscar is an active member of the Orlando Science Center Board of Directors and serves on the Board of Trustees for St. Luke’s Methodist Church.
+Oscar is an active member of the Florida Wildlife Corridor.
 Oscar lives in Orlando with his wife Carin and their three children.